benedicteb/fitbit-log-weight/readme.md

 ## Acknowledgements

-Even though Fitbit has created a very nice and easy to use ecosystem for developing for Fitbit OS.
-Keeping this app open source would have been way more difficult without the amazing [FitbitFS](https://github.com/jrtm/FitbitFS).
+Even though Fitbit has created a very nice and easy to use ecosystem for developing for Fitbit OS, keeping this app open source would have been way more difficult without the amazing [FitbitFS](https://github.com/jrtm/FitbitFS).
 You should take a look at it if you're thinking about writing open source apps for Fitbit OS!
 It lets you sync your Fitbit Studio files onto your local drive.